 The Goughnuts Black 50 Dog Chew Ring is a great choice for owners who want to use their dog’s chew toy for playtime too.
 The built-in safety indicator will help provide peace of mind, while the safety guarantee will help you get great value for your dollar.
 Additionally, because they float, Goughnuts Chew Rings are a great choice for dogs that love to swim.

 West Paw Design makes some great toys for dogs, and the Hurley is perhaps their best effort.
 Made from FDA-compliant materials, the Hurley is light enough to be used as a play toy and yet durable enough for most toothy terrors.

-Owners who prefer to make environmentally friendly consumer choices will love the Hurley, thanks to its BPA-and-Phthalate-free construction.
+Owners who prefer to make environmentally friendly consumer choices will love the Zogoflex Hurley, thanks to its BPA-and-Phthalate-free construction.
 Most dogs appear to love working on a Hurley, and they are built in a great shape and with excellent materials.
 Additionally, like the Gouhnuts toy detailed above, the Hurley also floats, making it a great choice for dogs that like to play in and around the pool or lake.

 Goughnuts makes another appearance on our list, thanks to their durability and built-in safety features.
 Like the Goughnuts Ring, the Maxx 50 Stick features a black outer layer and a red inner layer – should the red layer become visible, you simply take the toy from your dog and contact the manufacturer for a replacement.

 If your dog has destroyed every other toy you’ve tried, make the Maxx 50 Stick your next choice.
 Approximately 20% stronger than the already-durable original Power Stick, this is one of the strongest options available anywhere.
 And despite its resiliency, it floats and works well as a play toy as well as a chew toy.
 This is the best choice for owners of power chewers, who don’t mind spending top dollar for maximum value.